One of the toughest things a man can have is sensitive skin.

-Best option would be a safety razor
+The best option would be a safety razor.

 Learning the proper technique will take some time.
 And the actual process of shaving with a safety razor will take longer.

-Electric shaver is a good compromise
+An electric shaver is a good compromise.

 This is where an electric shaver comes in.
-It won’t shave as close as a safety razor but it won’t take as long cutting the process in half.
+It won’t shave as close as a safety razor, but it won’t take as long, cutting the process in half.

 But don’t expect these tools to shave as close as a cartridge or safety razor.
 These tools are meant for convenience and speed more than anything else.

-Before grabbing the cheapest electric shaver you can find consider these.
+Before grabbing the cheapest electric shaver, you can find consider these.

-A dull blade is sensitive skin’s worst enemy because it pulls and tugs resulting in ingrown hair.
+A dull blade is sensitive skin’s worst enemy because it pulls and tugs, resulting in ingrown hair.

 Good brands like Braun use a multitude of blades coated with titanium to comb through and cut facial hair that grows in different directions.